Jorja Smith: 2015–2019: First EPs, and Lost & Found

-2020–present: Be Right Back
+2020–present: Be Right Back and Falling or Flying

 In early 2020, Smith began hosting a 12-part BBC Radio 3 show called 'Tearjerker', which focuses on the healing power of music.
 She released two singles that year: "By Any Means" and "Come Over" featuring Popcaan.

 On 14 May 2021, she released her third extended play Be Right Back, which received generally positive reviews.

+On 11 May 2023, Smith released the single "Little Things" which peaked at number 95 on the UK Singles Downloads Chart Top 100 on 19 May 2023.
+On 18 May 2023, Smith announced that her next studio album, Falling or Flying, would be released in September 2023.
+On 4 August 2023, Smith released "Go Go Go", the third single from her upcoming album.
+On 9 November 2023, Smith released a cover version of East-17's 1994 single "Stay Another Day", released solely as part of the Amazon Music Originals series.

+On February 12, 2025, Smith and rapper AJ Tracey released the single "Crush", which heavily samples American singer Brandy's 2002 Full Moon album track "Love Wouldn't Count Me Out".

 Influences

 Smith grew up listening to reggae, punk, hip-hop, and R&B, and wrote her first song at the age of 11.
 She describes being "obsessed" with Amy Winehouse's 2003 debut album Frank as a teenager and was inspired by the singer's raw approach to songwriting.
 Smith said her songs are about social issues: "When things are going on in the world, I think it's important to touch on them, because as a musician, you can make people listen.
 As soon as people press play, you've got their attention."

 She cites Lauryn Hill, Adele, Amy Winehouse, Sade, Nina Simone, Alicia Keys, Mos Def and the Streets as influences.
-Style wise, Smith cites Rihanna as the sole fashion icon she is inspired by.
+Style wise, Smith cites Rihanna as a fashion icon she is inspired by.